vladislavoff1/template-java-spring-hibernate/README.md

-# Spring MVC and Hibernate template application
+# Spring MVC and Hibernate application

-This is a template for a web application that uses Spring MVC and Hibernate.
-The sample code is a simple CRUD page that manipulates records for a single model object.

 ## Running the application locally